Main Content

 Studying

-Human Medicine (Wahlfach) - Precision Medicine: From molecular medicine to clinical practice
+Presicion Medicine - From molecular medicine to clinical practice (Human Medicine - optional course/Wahlfach)

-Human Biology (Vertiefungsmodul) - Systems Medicine: From sequencing and bioinformatics to precision medicine
+Systems Medicine - From sequencing and bioinformatics to precision medicine (Human Biology - specialization module/Vertiefungsmodul)

-New methods of research (sequencing, robotics, bioinformatics) and biotechnology (biologicals, synthetic biology) enable a more precise and quantitative insight into disease processes (systems biology) and targeted and personalised forms of therapy (precision medicine).
+New research (sequencing, robotics, bioinformatics) and biotechnology methods (biologicals, synthetic biology) enable a more precise and quantitative insight into disease processes (systems biology) as well as targeted and personalized forms of therapy (precision medicine).
 Both together form Systems Medicine.

-Students will become familiar with techniques and applications of next-generation sequencing, bioinformatics analyses, mathematical modelling, automation platforms and synthetic biology.
-They acquire basic and in-depth knowledge of important strategies, techniques, challenges and opportunities of Systems Medicine using clinical examples from the fields of inflammation and tumour.
-They learn to process current original literature and to recognise discussed case studies in clinical rounds.
+Students will become familiar with techniques and applications of next-generation sequencing, bioinformatics analyses, mathematical modelling, automation platforms, and synthetic biology.
+They acquire basic and in-depth knowledge of important strategies, techniques, challenges, and opportunities of Systems Medicine using clinical examples from the fields of inflammation and tumour.
+They learn to process current original literature and to recognize discussed case studies in clinical rounds.

 This is a theoretical module in which students should acquire basic and in-depth knowledge of central aspects of systems medicine and their clinical relevance.

-Together with Prof. Dr. Markus Schnare, Institute for Immunology
+This seminar is offered in cooperation with Prof. Dr. Markus Schnare, Institute for Immunology.

 Students will acquire basic and advanced knowledge of key aspects of pathogen-host interactions and their clinical relevance.
-Special emphasis will be placed on the manipulation of the host by the pathogen and on the competition of host and pathogen for scarce resources.
-They learn to process current original literature and to recognise discussed case studies in clinical rounds.
+Special emphasis will be placed on the manipulation of the host by the pathogen and on the competition between host and pathogen for scarce resources.
+They learn to process current original literature and to recognize discussed case studies in clinical rounds.

 • Clinical and Molecular Pulmonology